Understanding V-Risk: Navigating the Complex Landscape of Value in AI

 Powerful AI might be intentionally unleashed – not by accident, but by ambition – allowed to operate without strict limitations by those seeking a strategic advantage2.
 This perspective highlights a human kind of alignment risk – not necessarily AI becoming uncontrollable on its own, but rather humans choosing to relinquish control for perceived gain.

-In order to achieve ideal capability control, it isn’t just about making AI do what we want.
-It’s also about ensuring that the systems we build don’t create incentives for human actors to behave in ways that are harmful or destabilising in the pursuit of their own objectives.
+Ideal capability control isn’t just about making AI do what we want.
+It’s also about ensuring that the systems we build don’t generate systemic incentives for human actors in the pursuit of their own objectives to behave in ways that first order or as a side-effect are harmful or destabilising.
 Although I support AI governance efforts, I don’t believe they are leak proof.

 Even if we could keep an advanced AI boxed in forever, the strategies it uses to solve problems – and the long-term consequences of its actions – would still be shaped by its internal value structure.
 For that reason, we need to focus on instilling good values in AI systems, or understand how to go about motivating AI to acquire good values – values that can dynamically guide them toward beneficial behaviour, even in unforeseen situations.